gvwilson/thirdbit/src/fiction/iffy/index.md

 wide-eyed and shouting something she couldn't hear.
 She took a deep breath and spread her arms wide.

-Edson hit her with a thump that she felt in her injured shoulder.
+Edson hit her with a thump that stabbed her injured shoulder.
 His hands scrabbled for purchase on her parka, but the fabric was slippery to shed water and he couldn't get a grip but that was aright,